Landing at Scarlet Beach: First wave

-The ships arrived off Scarlet beach on time, and the destroyers conducted a short 11-minute preliminary bombardment.
+The VII Amphibious Force arrived off Scarlet beach on time, and the destroyers conducted a short 11-minute preliminary bombardment.
 It was doubtful if any Japanese positions were hit or any casualties inflicted.
 Low cloud trapped the smoke and dust produced by the bombardment.
 To the Australians, it was "dark as the inside of a cow".
 Scarlet Beach and Siki Cove were covered by bunker-type pillboxes made of logs, spaced about 50 yd apart, and connected by shallow trenches.
 They held about 300 Japanese defenders.
 Japanese tracer fire started pouring from the shore.
 At this point, one Australian recalled "I realised that this was not an unopposed landing."
 It was the first opposed landing by Australian troops since the Landing at Anzac Cove in the Gallipoli Campaign of 1915.

 Almost all the LCP(R)s in the first wave veered off course to the left, landing between Siki Creek and the rocks of the headland between Siki Cove and Arndt Point.
 All the boats landed successfully except for one carrying 11 Platoon of the 2/15th Infantry Battalion, which had broken down and was towed by the LCP(R) carrying 10 Platoon, delaying both.
 Another LCP(R) appeared and took the platoon in.
 But only three of the sixteen landed on Scarlet Beach.
-In some ways this was good, as it meant that the plywood landing craft were not subjected to intense machine gun fire, which might have caused heavy casualties; but there were still serious disadvantages to landing on the wrong beach.
-On the right, Captain T. C. Sheldon's B Company, 2/17th Infantry Battalion, accompanied by the anti-tank platoon and 10 Platoon the Papuan Infantry Battalion, landed roughly where they were supposed to, and pushed on to their objective, North Hill.
+In some ways this was good, as it meant the plywood landing craft were not subjected to intense machine gun fire, which might have caused heavy casualties; but there were still serious disadvantages to landing on the wrong beach.
+On the right, Captain T. C. Sheldon's B Company, 2/17th Infantry Battalion, accompanied by the anti-tank platoon and two platoons of the Papuan Infantry Battalion, landed roughly where they were supposed to, and pushed on to their objective, North Hill.